UK-SBCoA-EbbertLab/cDNA_pipeline/README.md

 - refecence/assembly ".fa" file.

 - annotation ".gtf" file is preffered.
 Only use ".gff3" if using CHM13.
-Pipeline has an option to handle this.
+Pipeline has an option to handle this, see `Pipeline parameters for STEP 2`.

+## Pipeline parameters for STEP 1 (Basecalling)

-## Pipeline parameters
+## Pipeline parameters for STEP 2

-          --ont_reads_fastq   <path to fastq sequencing data, can submit multiple at once>
+          --ont_reads_fastq   <path to fastq sequencing data, can submit multiple at once using pattern "/path/*.fastq".
+User must s>

           --ont_reads_txt     <path to sequencing summary files, can submit multiple at once.
-Make sure they follow same naming pattern as fastq files.
-To ommit enter "None">
+Make sure they follow same naming pattern as fastq files>

           --ref               <path to reference/assembly ".fa" file, if using ERCC make sure to concatenate>